 1.1 Index of relative abundance

-Relative abundance indices for each population were obtained from the fishery-independent biological surveys conducted by the Department of Natural Resources in Minnesota, Wisconsin, South Dakota.
+Relative abundance indices for each population were obtained from the fishery-independent biological surveys conducted by the Department of Natural Resources in Minnesota, Wisconsin, and South Dakota.
 The surveys employed a range of gears, including boom shocker, gill net, fyke net, trap net, and frame net, selected by respective state agencies to monitor different species.
-Experts were consulted to determine the index from specific gears that accurately reflects changes in abundance (refer to Tab.
-S1 in the Supplementary Material for a summary).
+Experts were consulted to determine the index from the gear that most accurately reflects changes in abundance for each state and species (Table S5).

 1.2 Fishery removals (harvest) and subsidies from stocking programs

-All populations under evaluation are subjected to recreational fishing pressure and a portion of them are further exposed to tribal spearing or netting pressure.
-Recreational harvests were estimated from creel surveys conducted by the Department of Natural Resources of each state and recorded in the CreelCat database (downloaded on June 4, 2022).
-Since creel surveys are not a census, the estimated harvests are prone to sampling errors and thus treated as observations (instead of known quantities) in the temperature-dependent population dynamics model.
-The Great Lakes Indian Fish and Wildlife Commission (GLIFWC) collects tribal harvest data.
+All of the evaluated populations are subject to recreational fishing and a portion of them are subject to tribal spearing or netting pressure.
+Recreational harvests were estimated from creel surveys conducted by the Department of Natural Resources of each state and were obtained from the CreelCat database (downloaded on June 4, 2022).
+Since creel surveys are not a census, the estimated harvests are prone to sampling errors and were thus treated as observations (instead of known quantities) in the temperature-dependent population dynamics model.
+Tribal harvests were obtained from the Great Lakes Indian Fish and Wildlife Commission (GLIFWC), which collects tribal harvest data.
 Because all tribal fishing operations are monitored and all harvests are recorded, we treated tribal harvests as known quantities in the model.
-Some populations receive subsidies in the form of stocking from state-run hatcheries.
-The fish biomass that added to each population were obtained from the stocking reports released by the Department of Natural Resources of each state.
+Finally, some populations receive subsidies in the form of stocking from state-run hatcheries.
+The biomass of fish added to each population was obtained from the stocking reports released by the Department of Natural Resources of each state.
 Stocking biomass was also treated as known quantities in the model.
 Both harvest and stocking data are inputted in the model as weight in kilograms.

 1.3 Environmental data

-Environmental data for each lake was obtained from a process-based water temperature model verified and released by the U.S. Geological Survey.
-Growing degree days (GDDs), a measure of thermal energy above a base temperature of 5℃ at the lake surface, was used as the climate warming index as it shows cumulative thermal energy across the year.
-The selection of GDDs was validated by comparing its correlation with other warming indices, including GDDs with base temperatures of 0℃ or 10℃, open water duration, peak temperature of the year, and monthly mean lake surface temperature.
-Positive correlations were found between GDDs and all other indices (Fig.SI.1.1 in the Supplementary Material).
+Environmental data for each lake was obtained from a process-based water temperature model verified and released by the U.S. Geological Survey (citation).
+Growing degree days (GDDs), a measure of thermal energy above 5℃ at the lake surface, was used as the climate warming index as it describes cumulative thermal energy across the year.
+The selection of the GDD index was validated by comparing its correlation with other warming indices, including GDDs with base temperatures of 0℃ or 10℃, open water duration, peak temperature of the year, and monthly mean lake surface temperature.
+Positive correlations were found between GDDs and all other indices (Figure S1).

 2. Model development

-2.1 The base surplus production model
+2.1 Base surplus production model

 The biomass of a fish population after a certain time interval (e.g., a year) is equal to the biomass before that time interval, plus the recruitment, somatic growth of individual fish, and biomass added through stocking (if present), and minus mortality due to natural processes and fishing (if present).
 Growth in biomass is commonly assumed to follow a density-dependent logistic pattern.
-The Pella-Tomlinson model commonly used to describe the fishery population dynamics can be written as follows ():
+These dynamics are often described using the Pella-Tomlinson surplus production model: ():